Overview

 Sveti Jakov Beach

 Continue on foot from Banje Beach for another 20 minutes, and you will reach arguably the best beach in Dubrovnik, Sveti Jakov Beach.
-It’s located in a small cove and is really picturesque, plus the color of the water there is stunning.
+It’s located in a small cove and is really picturesque, and the water there is stunning.

 For the best beach experience, you can rent sunbeds and umbrellas (15 EUR sunbed and 15 EUR umbrella for the day).